josuneha/AzureBigData-analytics/Whiteboard-design-session/WDS-trainer-guide-Big-data-and-visualization.md

 | Weather data                    |                                  <https://darksky.net/dev/docs/>                                   |
 | ARM Templates                   |   <https://docs.microsoft.com/azure/azure-resource-manager/resource-group-authoring-templates/>    |

 # Big data and visualization whiteboard design session trainer guide

 ## Step 1: Review the customer case study

-- Check in with your table participants to introduce yourself as the trainer.
+- Check in with your table participants to introduce yourself as the trainer

 - Ask, "What questions do you have about the customer case study?"

-- Briefly review the steps and Time frames of the whiteboard design session.
+- Briefly review the steps and timeframes of the whiteboard design session

 - Ready, set, go!
-Let the table participants begin.
+Let the table participants begin

 ## Step 2: Design a proof of concept solution

-- Check in with your tables to ensure that they are transitioning from step to step on time.
+- Check in with your tables to ensure that they are transitioning from step to step on time

-- Provide some feedback on their responses to the business needs and design.
+- Provide some feedback on their responses to the business needs and design

-  - Try asking questions first that will lead the participants to discover the answers on their own.
+  - Try asking questions first that will lead the participants to discover the answers on their own

-- Provide feedback for their responses to the customer's objections.
+- Provide feedback for their responses to the customer's objections

-  - Try asking questions first that will lead the participants to discover the answers on their own.
+  - Try asking questions first that will lead the participants to discover the answers on their own

 ## Step 3: Present the solution

-- Determine which table will be paired with your table before Step 3 begins.
+- Determine which table will be paired with your table before Step 3 begins

-- For the first round, assign one table as the Microsoft team and the other table as the customer.
+- For the first round, assign one table as the Microsoft team and the other table as the customer

-- Have the Microsoft team present their solution to the customer team.
+- Have the Microsoft team present their solution to the customer team

-  - Have the customer team provide one objection for the Microsoft team to respond to.
+  - Have the customer team provide one objection for the Microsoft team to respond to

-  - The presentation and objections should be no longer than 10 minutes.
+  - The presentation and objections should be no longer than 10 minutes

-- Have participants on the customer team give feedback to the Microsoft team.
+- Have participants on the customer team give feedback to the Microsoft team

-  - The feedback should be no longer than 5 minutes.
+  - The feedback should be no longer than 5 minutes

-  - If needed, the trainer may also provide feedback.
+  - If needed, the trainer may also provide feedback

 ## Wrap-up

-- Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution.
+- Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution

 ## Preferred target audience